OVG - www.ovg.ox.ac.uk

 - Facilitated participation in a number of prestigious scientific courses

-This University of Oxford 2 year part-time course has been designed to provide comprehensive, in-depth training and excellence in paediatric infectious diseases in Europe.
+This University of Oxford courses have been designed to provide comprehensive, in-depth training and excellence in paediatric infectious diseases in Europe.
+Please check out the landing page HERE.